Econify/Norigin-Spatial-Navigation/README.md

 the Container via directional navigation.
 You can still set the focus manually anywhere via `setFocus`.
 Useful when i.e. you have a modal Popup and you don't want the focus to leave it.

+##### `boundaryExcludedDirections` (optional)
+If you want a focus boundary to only work for certain directions, you can pass an array of `NavigationDirection`'s to exclude from the boundary.
+Useful to restrict focus to certain directions

 ##### `focusKey` (optional)
 If you want your component to have a persistent focus key, it can be set via this property.
 Otherwise, it will be auto generated.
 Useful when you want to manually set the focus to this component via `setFocus`.